 Phone: 519-661-3476Windermere Manor: offers 48 spacious suites and rooms, full hot breakfast included in the room rate, ample free parking, free wireless internet service, 100% smoke free facility, on site restaurant serving breakfast, lunch and dinner, fully licenced outdoor patio and a beautiful setting.
 Windermere is located 5 minutes from Western’s main campus.
 SAO participants get a 10% discount on suites and rooms.
 For reservations or accommodation inquiries, please contact: Telephone: 1-800-997-4477 Email: email@example.com

 Lunch is available to purchase in the University Community Centre.
-Western Film Concessions and The Wave Restaurant are located in the UCC and will both be offering SAO participants a 15% discount.
-Western Film Concessions will serve coffee and express service options while the Wave is a full service restaurant.
-Centre Spot is available as well and SAO participants will receive a 10% discount on food purchases with an SAO nametag.
-Please be prepared to pay cash for Tim Horton’s as debit is not available.
-Centre Spot currently accepts debit as payment.
+Spoke-To-Go is located in the Western Film concessions 2nd floor UCC next to the Mckellar room.
+Spoke-To-Go serves coffee, bagels and breakfast sandwiches as well as quick service lunch options.
+The Wave is also open and it is a full service casual dining experience.
+Centre Spot Eatery is available as well and SAO participants will receive a 10% discount on food purchases with an SAO nametag.
+Tim Horton's and Centre Spot currently accepts debit as payment.

 Here is a link to the Centre Spot Food Court: http://www.has.uwo.ca/hospitality/eateries/mapsearch.cfm?building_id=UCC